gnmearacaun/rpios-wayfirewm-config/README.md

 - The package `vim-gtk3` has better clipboard support than `vim` proper.
 Wayland users need `wl-clipboard` to copy and paste (both were installed with the previous `apt-get` command).

 I use a simple config (no plugins) authored by [jdhao](https://github.com/jdhao) before neovim is built.
-It's useful to have it for editing files as `root`.
+It can also be useful to make it available for editing files as `sudo`.

 ```
 mv ~/.vimrc ~/.vimrc.bak